jagat0112/counter-app/README.md

-## Find the application on following site
+## Find the application on following site for min-width:1024px

 https://counter-apps.netlify.app/